RM Results is now known as RM > find out more

 Considering making the change from paper-based marking to digital can seem like a daunting prospect.
-Overhauling the way your organisation marks exams requires change to your processes, examiner recruitment and training and exam sessions but change that brings benefits.
+Overhauling the way your organisation marks exams requires change to your processes, examiner recruitment and training and exam sessions, but this change brings benefits.

-Making the switch to e-marking can impact everything from staff and stakeholder satisfaction, to student recruitment and performance.
+Making the switch to e-marking can positively impact everything from staff and stakeholder satisfaction to student recruitment and performance.
 What could it mean for your organisation?

 Wouldn’t it be great to know which questions students are struggling with in exams?
 Or find out where marks take a dip during a test?
 With e-marking you have easy access to this data, making it easier than ever to derive insights and make continuous improvements giving you more control to improve your results.